-The decision of the court of first instance on a setting-aside application is not subject to appeal.
-The decision of the court of first instance is final (BJC, article 1717, section 2) and may only be reviewed by the Supreme Court (although the review will be limited to matters of law).
+The (partial) set-aside decision of the court of first instance is final and not subject to appeal.
+The decision of the court of first instance is final (BJC, article 1717, section 2).
+It may only be reviewed by the Supreme Court (although the review will be limited to matters of law).